andre-ls/dactory/Mission.md

 # Mission Statement and Objectives

+The Mission Statement declares the specific purpose of the database in general terms and is defined at the beggining of the database design process to keep a focus on the design efforts.
+The Mission Objectives are a couple of statements that represent the general tasks supported by the data maintaned in the database.

 ## Mission Statement

-The purpose of the Fender Factory database is to gather data of all the guitar production process and supply relevant information for an efficient management of the production line.
+The purpose of the Guitar Factory database is to gather data of all the guitar production process and supply relevant information for an efficient management of the production line.

 ## Mission Objectives